Relaxing the Additivity Constraints in Decentralized No-Regret High-Dimensional Bayesian Optimization

 \section{Immediate Regret Bound}

-In this section, we discuss the asymptotic optimality of \AlgLagrangian~and provide the proof for Theorem~\ref{thm:immediate_regret}.
-We start by proving the following inequality linking $f(\bm x)$ with the posterior mean and variance of $f$.
+In this section, we discuss the asymptotic optimality of \AlgLagrangian~and we provide the proof for Theorem~\ref{thm:immediate_regret}.
+We start by proving the following inequality that links $f(\bm x)$ with the posterior mean and variance of $f$.

 \begin{lemma} Pick $\delta \in (0, 1)$ and let $\beta_t = 2 \log\left(\frac{|\mathcal{D}|\pi^2t^2}{6\delta}\right)$.
 Then, with probability at least $1 - \delta$,